 - a.
-All entities shall apply the pending content that links to this paragraph for fiscal years beginning after [date to be inserted after exposure] and interim periods within those fiscal years. - b.
-Early adoption of the pending content that links to this paragraph [is or is not] permitted in any interim or annual period in which financial statements have not yet been issued (or made available for issuance), but [if permitted] no earlier than the adoption of the pending content that links to paragraph 815-40-65-1.
+All entities shall apply the pending content that links to this paragraph for annual reporting periods beginning after December 15, 2025, and interim reporting periods within those annual reporting periods. - b.
+Early adoption of the pending content that links to this paragraph is permitted in an interim or annual reporting period in which financial statements have not yet been issued (or made available for issuance), but no earlier than the adoption of the pending content that links to paragraph 815-40-65-1.
+If an entity adopts the pending content that links to this paragraph in an interim reporting period, it shall adopt the pending content as of the beginning of the annual reporting period that includes that interim reporting period.